secbuster/dcrlnd/macaroons/README.md

 * `admin.macaroon`: Grants full read and write access to all gRPC commands.
   This is used by the `lncli` client.

-These three macaroons all have the location field set to `lnd` and have no conditions/first party caveats or third party caveats set.
+These three macaroons all have the location field set to `dcrlnd` and have no conditions/first party caveats or third party caveats set.

 The access restrictions are implemented with a list of entity/action pairs that